jim-bug/cli-crt/README.md

 # cli-crt
 ## How to create a cli-tool with python?
-Well, in this reposistory I will answer through a example.
+Well I will answer the question with my project.

-## Panoramic of project
+## project overview
 This project was born because I was going to find a way to create files quickly with cmd so I make the creator file.

 The crt tool based on 4 option:
 1) pycrt, python creator
 2) jcrt, java creator
-3) jcrtcou, java course creator
+3) jcrtcou, java course creator(it is not necessary)
 4) cppcrt, cpp creator

 The crt tool use 4 argument: